prometheus-community/helm-charts/charts/prometheus-modbus-exporter/README.md

 # prometheus-modbus-exporter

 Prometheus exporter for scraping metrics via modbus based protocol.

 ## Intro

 This chart bootstraps a [modbus_exporter](https://github.com/RichiH/modbus_exporter) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 The serviceMonitor objects are created for Prometheus Operator.

 ## Configuration

 The configuration of the modbus_exporter can be provided either via helm's custom values, or via an already existing (independently managed) configMap.
 Either way, every time the configuration is getting updated, the modbus_exporter is getting restarted in order to fetch it.
-This is done using sidecar reloader: (https://github.com/Pluies/config-reloader-sidecar) .
+This is done using sidecar reloader: <https://github.com/Pluies/config-reloader-sidecar>.

 ## Tests

-This setup has been tested with both real unit (Janitza Power Analizer UMG series) as well as using an simulator (https://www.modbustools.com/download.html).
+This setup has been tested with both real unit (Janitza Power Analizer UMG series) as well as using an simulator <https://www.modbustools.com/download.html>.
 Other simulators (fully free) exist as well:

-1. the one included as part of the test (fake server) in the (https://github.com/RichiH/modbus_exporter/blob/main/tests/fake_server/main.go), which uses (https://github.com/tbrandon/mbserver) (golang) .
+1. the one included as part of the test (fake server) in the <https://github.com/RichiH/modbus_exporter/blob/main/tests/fake_server/main.go>, which uses <https://github.com/tbrandon/mbserver> (golang).
 2. Many others, like pymodslave, based on py module: (https://github.com/ljean/modbus-tk), which has its own demo simulator as well.

 ## Notes

 There are 4 types of read registries, hence 4 read function codes (1,2,3,4).
 Don't forget to prefix (first digit) your registry with the required function.
 Your address should be always 6 digits.
 E.g. for holding registry 22, the address is: 300022  (where the 3 denotes the holding registry function).
-More on Modbus function codes: https://ozeki.hu/p_5873-modbus-function-codes.html
+More on Modbus function codes: <https://ozeki.hu/p_5873-modbus-function-codes.html>

 ## Prerequisites